shellyasia/www/en/docs/shelly-2l-gen3.md

 ## Short Description

 The Shelly 2L Gen3 is a compact, two-channel smart switch designed for precise lighting control.
-A key feature of this device is that it does not require a neutral wire to operate.
-However, it must be used in conjunction with a Shelly Bypass 1L/2L Gen3 connected in parallel to the load at Channel 1.
+A key feature is that it operates without requiring a neutral wire.
+However, it must be used in conjunction with a Shelly Bypass 1L/2L Gen3 connected in parallel to the load on the first channel.

-The device enables effortless control of lighting setups via smartphone, tablet, PC, or integrated home automation systems.
-It can function independently on a local Wi-Fi network or integrate with cloud-based home automation services.
-As long as the device remains connected to a Wi-Fi router and the internet, users can access, control, and monitor their lighting from virtually anywhere.
+This device enables seamless control of lighting setups via smartphone, tablet, PC, or integrated home automation systems.
+It functions either standalone on a local Wi-Fi network or integrates with cloud-based home automation services.
+As long as the device remains connected to a Wi-Fi router and the internet, users can remotely access, control, and monitor their lighting from anywhere.

-Designed for space-constrained environments, the Shelly 2L Gen3 fits snugly into standard electrical wall boxes, behind light switches, or in tight spaces.
-It includes an embedded Web Interface for easy monitoring, control, and fine-tuning of device settings.
+Engineered for space-constrained environments, the Shelly 2L Gen3 fits neatly into standard electrical wall boxes, behind light switches, or in tight spaces.
+Its built-in Web Interface allows easy monitoring, control, and fine-tuning of device settings.

-This device is Matter-ready and can gain full Matter compatibility through a firmware update.
+The device is Matter-ready and can gain full Matter support through a firmware update.

 ## Main Features

-- **Perfect for Retrofitting!** Operates without a neutral wire—power and control lights or appliances using only a live wire.
+- **Perfect for retrofitting!** Operates without a neutral wire—power and control are achieved using only a live wire.
-- **Dual Channels!** Control two separate lights or devices independently.
+- **Dual channels:** Control two separate lights or devices independently.
-- **Low Minimum Load:** Requires a Shelly Bypass 1L/2L Gen3 for Channel 1, enabling control of bulbs over 5W.
+- **Low minimum load:** Requires a Shelly Bypass 1L/2L Gen3 for use with loads below 5W, enabling control of bulbs greater than 5W.
-- **Wi-Fi Connectivity:** Connects to your home Wi-Fi network for remote control via the Shelly mobile app or other smart home platforms.
+- **Wi-Fi Connectivity:** Connects to your home Wi-Fi network for remote control via the Shelly app or other smart home platforms.
-- **Remote Control:** Control connected devices from anywhere with an internet connection using the Shelly app.
+- **Remote Control:** Manage connected devices from anywhere with an internet connection using the Shelly mobile app.
 - **Voice Control:** Compatible with Amazon Alexa and Google Assistant for voice-activated control.
 - **Scheduling & Automation:** Supports timers and custom routines (e.g., schedule lights to turn on/off at specific times).
 - **Wide Compatibility:**
   - Designed and tested for compatibility with a broad range of lighting types.
-  - Supports 220–240 VAC input voltage.
+  - Supports voltages from 220–240 VAC.
-- **Compact Design:** Small form factor fits easily in standard wall boxes and behind switches.
+- **Compact Design:** Small footprint fits easily in standard electrical boxes or behind switches.
 - **Overheating Protection:** Equipped with an internal temperature sensor for safety.
-- **Local & Remote Access:** Control devices both locally (on the same network) and remotely.
+- **Local & Remote Access:** Control devices both locally (on the same network) and remotely (via the cloud).
-- **OTA Updates:** Receives over-the-air firmware updates for enhanced functionality and security.
+- **OTA Updates:** Receives over-the-air firmware updates for improved functionality and security.
-- **Smart Home Ecosystem Integration:** Compatible with MQTT, Home Assistant, and other platforms, making it versatile for any smart home setup.
+- **Smart Home Ecosystem Integration:** Compatible with MQTT, Home Assistant, and other platforms, making it a versatile choice for smart home ecosystems.

 ## Main Applications